ru-fix/aggregating-profiler/README.md

 ```

 ## Other tracing projects
-There are several projects for tracing that you can take a look to:
+There are several projects for tracing that you can take a look:

 OpenTracing:
 https://github.com/opentracing/opentracing-java